MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Batch.m: main code to perform batch-mode processing.
 - awcc.m: awcc technique.
 - chord.m: evaluation of chord times.
 - roc.m: robust outlier cutoff.
 Simplification of Goring and Nikora (2002, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2002)128:1(117))), as modified by Wahl (2003, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2003)129:6(484))).
 ROC only uses instantaneous velocity data (instead of gradients).
-Note that velocity series are sparse in time, thus gradients correspond to different dt.
-Further description in Valero (2018, [handle](https://orbi.uliege.be/handle/2268/229191)).
+Note that velocity series are sparse in time, thus gradients correspond to different values of dt (and could be biased).
+Further description can be found in Valero (2018, [handle](https://orbi.uliege.be/handle/2268/229191)) or Valero et al. (2020) [DOI](https://doi.org/10.1016/j.flowmeasinst.2020.101809).
-- thres.m: single threshold technique and void fraction calculation.
+- thres.m: single threshold technique for the binarisation of the raw signals, and void fraction calculation.
+This is based on the mid value between the air and water modes.
+In conductivity probes, voltage values below threshold indicate air, and water the other way around.
 - velocity.m: computation of pseudo-instantaneous velocities.
 - windows.m: segmentation of the signal into windows.
 - spillway-data: phase-detection probe data, measured at the eighth step edge of a large-sized stepped spillway, see Kramer et al. (2019).